urnathan/moke/README.md

 another mouse button, the chord will take priority.
 There is also hysteresis for chords where the second key does not need to remain pressed for the duration of the emulated mouse button press.
-In addition to emulating mouse buttons, the keys for that button are emulated as released.
+In addition to emulating mouse buttons, the keys of that button are emulated as released.
 This allows an Alt key to participate in a mouse button chord, but not cause applications to consider you as pressing Mouse+Alt.
 If you need Mouse+Alt functionality you will need to also press the other Alt button.

+Moke only knows the names and aliases of a few keys, there's no point allowing full generality here: Windows, LeftAlt, RightAlt, LeftCtrl, RightCtrl, LeftMeta, Alt_L, Ctrl_L, Super_L, Alt_R, Ctrl_R.

 # Defaults

-The default keyboard match used if no KEYBOARD argument is provided.
-It is ` keyboard$`, which as explained above anchors the partial name to the end of the device's name.
-All my laptops report a keyboard named `AT Translated Set 2 keyboard`, and the final word is sufficiently unique.
-To provide an empty partial name, and avoid the default, use an empty string for the argument (`''`).
+If no KEYBOARD argument is provided, a default of ` keyboard$` is used.
+As explained above this is anchored to the end of the device's name.<a href="#1"><sup>1</sup></a> To provide an empty partial name, and avoid the default, use an empty string for the argument (`''`), but that is very unlikely to work as many input devices generate key presses.

 If no `-l`, `-m` or `-r` options are given, a default mapping is provided.
 It is: